-Oddly enough, it seems that C lets us declare our parameters as pointers on int or arrays of int (without size specified).
-Let's see if this holds true even outside of the context of functions parameters.
-Add to your main the following code;
+are our parameters as pointers on int or a this holds true even outside of the content following code; it below)?
+Does this mean we are allowed hen they are not parameters?
+J 1

-int another[];

-What is the compiler error (cut and paste it below)?
-Does this mean we are allowed to define arrays without size specification when they are not parameters?

 Swap Arrays, the third

 Let's now try to implement an integer arrays swap function which does not copy each element.
 We will attempt to swap the arrays by swapping their start address instead.